CiscoDevNet/cisco-nso-interactive-quick-start/README.md

-# Cisco NSO interactive Quick Start
+# Cisco NSO Interactive Quick Start

-Explore and experiment the world of NSO on Cisco Code Exchange, where you can dive right in and try out examples in a user-friendly browser-based integrated development environment (IDE).
+Explore and experiment with the world of NSO on Cisco Code Exchange, where you can dive right in and try out examples in a user-friendly browser-based integrated development environment (IDE).

 But wait, there's more!
-You can also contribute your own examples and share them with everyone.
-The best part is, your peers can play with your examples without having to install anything.
+You can also contribute your examples and share them with everyone.
+The best part is your peers can play with your examples without installing anything.

 ## How can I add my own example?

-1. Simply, submit your repo on <https://developer.cisco.com/codeexchange/submit/>
+1. Simply submit your repo on <https://developer.cisco.com/codeexchange/submit/>
 2. Once your submission is approved, your repository will be featured on the [Cisco Cloud IDE](https://developer.cisco.com/codeexchange/search/?complexity=devenv)
 3. That's it!
 Now you can start exploring, playing, and sharing your awesome examples.
 Let the creativity flow!

 ## Need an example?

-This short example will demostrate how you can setup a simulated network of Cisco-ios routers and how to manage these with NCS in Code Exchange Cloud IDE.
-NCS will talk Cisco CLI towards the routers.
+This short example will demonstrate how to set up a simulated network of Cisco IOS routers and manage these with NSO in Code Exchange Cloud IDE.
+NSO will talk Cisco CLI towards the routers.

 Prepare NSO